 - Transactions Per Day: If your drivers only fill up once per day, this is an excellent setting to limit what scammers can purchase.

 - Authorized Fueling by Time and Day: If your drivers work on a distinct schedule, you can use this option to limit transactions to the times they would normally fuel.

 - Gallons or Dollars Per Day or Week: Depending on your card, you can set up maximum limits that fits your vehicles usage.

-These restrictions are extremely easy to set up, and you’ll pat yourself on the back for limiting fuel card fraud before it even happens.
+These restrictions are extremely easy to set up, and you’ll pat yourself on the back for limiting fraud before it even happens.

-After putting your fuel card controls into place, you can take your fraud protection to the next level by setting up fraud alerts which will instantly notify you of flagged activity.
+After putting these controls into place, you can take your fraud protection to the next level by setting up alerts which will instantly notify you of flagged activity.
 Here are a few essential fuel card alerts which can keep you in-the-know as your drivers conduct their business: